-The Connecticut Department of Emergency Services and Public Protection (DESPP) is the governing agency of the following Divisions:
+The Connecticut Department of Emergency Services and Public Protection (DESPP) is the governing agency that oversees a number of statewide agencies, including the Division of State Police.

-Connecticut’s Division of State Police includes more than 1,200 sworn State Troopers, 11 barracks strategically located throughout the state, and many specialized units.
-The State Troopers of Connecticut provide the primary law enforcement duties in 82 out of the 169 municipalities in Connecticut and are the third largest police force in New England.
+The Division of State Police consists of 1,000 sworn state troopers in many specialized units serving from 11 barracks strategically located throughout the state.
+State troopers serve 82 of the state’s 169 municipalities in Connecticut and make up the third largest police force in New England.

-Individuals interested in State Trooper jobs in Connecticut must meet the minimum qualifications set forth by the DESPP, which include:
+Individuals interested in becoming state troopers in Connecticut must meet the minimum qualifications set forth by the DESPP, which include:

 - Be at least 21 years old